WeBS Counts in Northumberland

 WeBS is a partnership between the British Trust for Ornithology, the Royal Society for the Protection of Birds and the Joint Nature Conservation Committee (the latter on behalf of the Council for Nature Conservation and the Countryside, Natural Resources Wales, Natural England and Scottish Natural Heritage) in association with the Wildfowl and Wetlands Trust.

-After an initial reconnaissance visit in March to set up the transect route, two morning field recording visits are required: Early – April/May: Late – late May/ June, at least four weeks apart.
+After an initial reconnaissance visit in March to set up the transect routes, two early morning recording visits are required: ‘Early’ in April/May; ‘Late’ in late May/June, at least four weeks apart.
 All birds seen and heard should be recorded, as well as habitat details.
 There is also an optional mammal section to this.
 The object is to visit the site at the same time each year, or as close as possible, to enable comparisons to be made.

 There are 30 available squares in a range of habitats.
 To find out more go to www.bto.org/bbs